dayton-outar/shillings/docs/MARKETING/README.md

 What things can you do by yourself – what services do you need to outsource?
 Which strategies are looking more promising?

-When setting your budget, also think about what has worked for you in the past– if possible expand on that.
+When setting your budget, also think about what has worked for you in the past – if possible expand on that.

+## Conclusion

+...

+> Here are some questions to ask in evaluating a marketing plan.
+>
+> 1. Is the plan simple and succinct?
+Is it easy to understand and act on?
+Does it communicate its content clearly and practically?
+Is it not unnecessarily long?
+>
+> 2. Is the plan complete?
+Does it include all the necessary elements?
+Does it have the right breadth and depth?
+Achieving the right balance between
+­completeness and lots of detail and simplicity and clear focus is often the key to a well-constructed marketing plan.
+>
+> 3. Is the plan specific?
+Are its objectives concrete and measurable?
+Does it provide a clear course of action?
+Does it include specific activities, each with specific dates of completion, specific persons responsible, and specific budgets?
+>
+> 4. Is the plan realistic?
+Are the sales goals, expense budgets, and milestone dates realistic?
+Has a frank and honest self-critique been conducted to raise possible concerns and objections? [^1]

+[^1]: Marketing Memo: Marketing Plan Criteria on page 77, Chapter 2: Developing Marketing Strategies and Plans.
+Marketing Management, 15<sup>th</sup> Edition by Philip Kotler and Kevin Lane Keller.